d34thn3t/pyconnaissance/README.md

 It will save basic information such as host IP, router IP and IP address range in a log file with no extension.
 Information gathered by nmap will be stored in an HTML file.
+It will sniff the network and store various types of information in different files.

 More Features will be added soon.